My husband and I saw Milk last weekend, the astonishing biopic about gay rights activist, Harvey Milk.

 - Mobilize support for controversial issues through one-to-one relationships.
 Milk urged the gay community to come out, certain that once people knew their child or or cousin was gay, they'd "make a place for us in this country."

 - Use humor to navigate tight spots.
 Sometimes it's the only way to move through.
 When Milk met with a group of union members (big, tough guys) to build their support for his candidacy, his first words were, "You probably haven't met many people like me, so I left my heels at home."

 P.S.
 When a powerful tagline is joined to a compelling mission…nothing is impossible!
 Download the free Nonprofit Tagline Report for must-dos, don't dos, case studies and 1,000+ nonprofit tagline examples!

-The Give List, launched just last week by Allison Fine and Marnie Web, already lists 71 ways to support communities and causes without opening their wallets.
+The Give List, launched just last week by Allison Fine and Marnie Webb, already lists 71 ways to support communities and causes without your wallet.

 It’s rough out there right now for all of us, but that means that other folks and organizations need our help more than ever.
 So incredible minds Fine and Webb put their heads together to shout out for ways gift givers can strengthen lives and communities.

 What’s great is that Fine and Web are putting Web 2.0 to work to brainstorm far and wide, and have already received some great ideas.
 Take a look at this eye-opening list of $0 helping ops from Lacey at the LA Chamber Orchestra.